react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 type ProfileScreenRouteProp = Props['route'];
 ```

-Alternatively, you can also annotate the `navigation` and `route` props separately.
+Alternatively, you can also annotate the `navigation` and `route` objects separately.

 To get the type for the `navigation` prop, we need to import the corresponding type from the navigator.
 For example, `NativeStackNavigationProp` for `@react-navigation/native-stack`: